EU Packaging Rules in 2026: A Practical Guide for Cosmetic Packaging Importers

 1. Review All Cosmetic Packaging

-• Audit all packs you place on the EU market (bottles, jars, tubes, airless systems, droppers, compacts, outer cartons), regardless of which agent sourced them.
+Audit all packs you place on the EU market (bottles, jars, tubes, airless systems, droppers, compacts, outer cartons).
+This applies regardless of which agent sourced them.

-• Ask your sourcing agent to supply full specs and samples, then flag multi‑material, heavily decorated, or low‑recyclability items for redesign.
+Ask your sourcing agent to supply full specs and samples.
+Flag multi-material, heavily decorated, or low-recyclability items for redesign.

 2. Work Closely With Your Sourcing Agent and Their Suppliers

-• Make sure your agent clearly understands that your packaging is contact‑sensitive and must meet PPWR recyclability and PCR thresholds; instruct them to collect material specs, PCR certificates, and recyclability data from each factory as standard.
+Ensure your agent clearly understands that your packaging is contact-sensitive.
+It must meet PPWR recyclability and PCR thresholds.
+Instruct them to collect material specs, PCR certificates, and recyclability data from each factory as standard.

-• Update your contracts with the agent so that PPWR compliance (design, PCR content, and data provision) is a non‑negotiable part of their sourcing brief.
+Update your contracts with the agent.
+Make PPWR compliance (design, PCR content, and data provision) a non-negotiable part of their sourcing brief.

 3. Organise EPR Compliance for Your Cosmetic Lines

-• As the importer/producer, map where each cosmetic SKU is sold and confirm that you, not the agent, are registered for packaging EPR in each relevant country.
+As the importer/producer, map where each cosmetic SKU is sold.
+Confirm that you, not the agent, are registered for packaging EPR in each relevant country.

-• Set up internal processes to capture packaging weights and materials (from your agent’s data) so you can report accurately and use eco‑modulated fee structures as a design signal: more recyclable, PCR‑rich packs reduce long‑term EPR costs.
+Set up internal processes to capture packaging weights and materials (from your agent’s data).
+This allows you to report accurately and use eco-modulated fee structures as a design signal.
+More recyclable, PCR-rich packs reduce long-term EPR costs.

 4. Update Labels and Technical Documentation

-• Adapt artwork for the harmonised EU labelling system and consider digital tools (e.g. QR codes) for small formats, making sure the sourcing agent’s suppliers can print or integrate what you need.
+Adapt artwork for the harmonised EU labelling system.
+Consider digital tools (e.g., QR codes) for small formats.
+Ensure the sourcing agent’s suppliers can print or integrate what you need.

-• Create and own the EU Declaration of Conformity and technical file for each packaging family, using data and test reports provided via your agent, but keeping the master documentation in‑house.
+Create and own the EU Declaration of Conformity and technical file for each packaging family.
+Use data and test reports provided via your agent, but keep the master documentation in-house.

 5. Monitor Regulatory and Supplier Performance

-• Track regulatory updates on recyclability criteria, cosmetic‑specific empty‑space ratios, and PCR calculation methods, then translate them into updated sourcing instructions for your agent.
+Track regulatory updates on recyclability criteria, cosmetic-specific empty-space ratios, and PCR calculation methods.
+Translate these into updated sourcing instructions for your agent.

-• Regularly review both the agent’s performance and the underlying factories: packaging updates, documentation quality, and audit readiness—especially as 2030 approaches and recycled‑content deadlines tighten.
+Regularly review both the agent’s performance and the underlying factories.
+Focus on packaging updates, documentation quality, and audit readiness—especially as 2030 approaches and recycled-content deadlines tighten.

 © Norse Packaging